-Following up on our past posts (available here and here) on the transition away from LIBOR (London Interbank Offering Rate), and other interbank offering rates denominated in other currencies (collectively with LIBOR, “IBOR”), we discuss in this post the US Internal Revenue Service’s (“IRS”) proposed “Guidance on the Transition From Interbank Offered Rates to Other Reference Rates,” (“Proposed Guidance”) published for comment on October 9, 2019.
+Following up on our past LIBOR posts (see “The LIBOR Transition – What is LIBOR and why is it important?” and “The LIBOR Transition – the Secured Overnight Financing Rate (SOFR)”) on the transition away from LIBOR (London Interbank Offering Rate), and other interbank offering rates denominated in other currencies (collectively with LIBOR, “IBOR”), we discuss in this post the US Internal Revenue Service’s (“IRS”) proposed “Guidance on the Transition From Interbank Offered Rates to Other Reference Rates,” (“Proposed Guidance”) published for comment on October 9, 2019.

 The proposed regulations would provide much-needed guidance on the tax consequences of the transition from IBOR and is necessary to address the issue of amending contract terms to replace an IBOR.
 One of the overall concerns with replacement of IBOR is the potential tax consequences of using a new reference rate in an amended contract.